Shut Up and Dance (Black Mirror): Plot

+Georgina Tarrington (Susannah Doyle), the CEO of a chain of hotels, parks a car in a parking garage.
+She gets a text and puts the car keys on the back tire.
+She gets another text message and leaves.

-Kenny (Alex Lawther) returns home from his restaurant job to find that his sister Lindsey (Maya Gerber) has unintentionally infected his laptop with malware while attempting to pirate films.
+Kenny (Alex Lawther), a socially awkward 19-year-old busboy, returns home from work to find that his younger sister Lindsey (Maya Gerber) has unintentionally infected his laptop with malware.
 He accidentally downloads an anti-malware trojan, which allows unseen hackers to record him masturbating through his webcam.
-They email the teenager, threatening to leak the footage if he refuses to comply.
+They contact Kenny and threaten to release the footage to his entire contact list unless he follows their orders.

-At work, Kenny receives a text summoning him to a location 15 mi away in 45 minutes.
-Feigning illness to leave, he frantically cycles there and, atop a tall parking garage, is met by another blackmail victim (Ivanno Jeremiah), who passes Kenny a box containing a cake, informing him that should he do as the hackers tell him to, they'll let him off.
-Ordered to deliver the cake to a hotel room, Kenny meets Hector (Jerome Flynn) there, who is quickly contacted and threatened by the hackers.
-He is ordered to accompany Kenny to a set of coordinates via a provided car, which the hackers had threatened the CEO of the hotel chain (Susannah Doyle) into leaving at the premises earlier.
-As they drive, Hector reveals that he was waiting for a prostitute and was prepared to commit infidelity out of boredom, and is going along with the hackers' demands to keep it a secret from his wife (Leanne Best), who he suspects will win full custody of his children should she divorce him over it.
+At work, a text summons Kenny to a location 15 mi away in 45 minutes.
+Feigning illness to leave, he frantically cycles there and is met by another blackmail victim (Ivanno Jeremiah), who passes Kenny a box containing a cake.
+Ordered to deliver the cake to a hotel room, Kenny meets Hector (Jerome Flynn), whom the hackers have also blackmailed.
+He had arranged to have sex with a prostitute and fears he will lose custody of his children if his wife Penny (Leanne Best) finds out.

-Noticing that the car is almost out of petrol, they pull into a service station and refill.
-There, they meet Karen (Natasha Little), a friend of Hector's wife, who requests a ride home.
-Hector is forced to drive recklessly in order to get her there so that he and Kenny can then continue towards their destination, a street around High Wycombe, in time.
-Tasked with using a hat, sunglasses and a gun concealed in the cake to rob a bank, Hector insists on being the driver, leaving Kenny to perform the robbery.
+The two are told to drive to a set of coordinates in the car that Georgina had parked.
+Stopping for petrol, they meet Karen (Natasha Little), a friend of Hector's wife, who requests a lift home.
+Hector drives recklessly in order to get her there so that he and Kenny can then continue to their destination to meet the strict deadline.
+Tasked with using a gun concealed in the cake to rob a bank, Hector insists on being the driver, leaving Kenny to perform the robbery.
 Despite urinating in his panic, he steals a bag of cash and flees the scene with Hector.
-After narrowly avoiding a passing police car, they are ordered to take the cash to a new destination.